andre-ye/uni/docs/cs/cse-390hb/class.md

   - Should you say what you are supposed to say?
 Here, Reges became emotional and shared a quote from a novel - approximating "not talking about my life left a void where a life should have been"
 - Demonstrated building a Turing machine to recognize binary palindromic sequences

+---

+## Week 9
+- How many students are Trump supporters on campus?
+How many students are conservative on campus?
+How vocal are people about their conservatism?
+- The mystery of `b := (b = False)` - the ability to *model computational thought* / "play computer" is highly correlated with success on computer science exams.
+- RSA encryption - modular arithmetic, Fermat's Little Theorem, the RSA encryption algorithm